alphagov/verify-service-provider/README.md

 #### Generating keys for testing

-If you have openssl installed you can generate a private key in the correct format with:
+If you have [openssl](https://www.openssl.org) installed you can generate a private key in the correct format with:

 ```
+# Generate an RSA key in PEM format
-openssl genrsa -des3 -passout pass:x -out "key-name.pass.key" 2048
-openssl rsa -passin pass:x -in "key-name.pass.key" -out "key-name.key"
+openssl genrsa -des3 -passout pass:x 2048 | openssl rsa -passin pass:x -out key-name.pem

+# Convert the PEM formatted key to base64 encoded PKCS8 for the config file.
+Print the key to standard out.
-openssl pkcs8 -topk8 -inform PEM -outform DER -in "key-name.key" -out "key-name.pk8" -nocrypt
+openssl pkcs8 -topk8 -inform PEM -outform DER -in key-name.pem -nocrypt | openssl base64 -A; echo

-# This command will print a base64 encoded PKCS8 RSA private key to standard out
-openssl base64 -in key-name.pk8 -out key-name.pk8.base64

-# Strip the newlines from the base64 encoded file and print to standard out
-tr -d '\n' < key-name.pk8.base64
 ```

 ### Run